Salmon & Asparagus Hash Hollandaise Tyler Florence Hash browns

 To Put Together:

-At the last minute, so potatoes don’t get soggy, gently fold in the asparagus mixture to the potatoes.
-Using 2 forks, flake the salmon, removing it in chunks from the skin, and fold into the potatoes.
+At the last minute, so potatoes don’t get soggy, gently fold in the asparagus mixture (if precooked) to the potatoes.
+Using 2 forks, flake the salmon, removing it in chunks from the skin, and fold it into the potatoes.
 Place the salmon-potato hash on serving plates or serving platter and top with the eggs.
 Pour Hollandaise sauce over the eggs and garnish with chives or green onion.
 Season with salt and pepper, to taste.

-RAW EGG WARNING: This recipe contains under cooked egg – Use caution in consuming raw and lightly cooked eggs due to the slight risk of Salmonella or other food-borne illness.
+RAW EGG WARNING: This recipe contains undercooked egg – Use caution in consuming raw and lightly cooked eggs due to the slight risk of Salmonella or other food-borne illness.
 To reduce this risk, we recommend you use only fresh, properly refrigerated, clean, grade A or AA eggs with intact shells, and avoid contact between the yolks or whites and the shell.

 Kitchen & Cooking Hacks